Mark Waller (doctor)

-Mark Waller (born 3 July 1957 in Northampton) is the official club doctor of Leicester City Football Club.
+Mark Waller (born 3 July 1957 in Northampton) is the Head of Medical and Performance of Al Ain FC.

-He was previously the doctor for the England Under-21 team, Liverpool, Aston Villa, Hull City and Rangers.
+He was previously the doctor for the England Under-21 team, Liverpool, Aston Villa, Hull City and Leicester City.
 He has also served as a FA representative on the British Olympic Association Medical Committee and worked as a lecturer on sports injuries.

 Early life

 Waller first went to Liverpool in the 1970s as a medical student, soon becoming a Liverpool fan.
 Specialising in emergency medicine, he developed an interest in sports injuries.

 Career

 Liverpool

-He joined Liverpool F.C to oversee first team medical matters in 1993, but he is not a full-time employee of the club until later that decade.
+He joined Liverpool to oversee first team medical matters in 1993, but he is not a full-time employee of the club until later that decade.
 Waller was responsible for the medical care of all the first team squad, including treatment and prevention of injuries.

 In October 2001, Waller with the then physio Dave Galley both diagnosed the seriousness of Gérard Houllier's chest pains during the half time interval during the 2001 Liverpool game against Leeds United, which eventually led to an emergency operation on Houllier's heart.
 Houllier was giving a half-time team talk when he felt pains in his chest.
 Waller was treating striker Emile Heskey when Houllier asked for help.
-During the incident Houllier stated "Don't worry.
+During the incident, Houllier stated: "Don't worry.
 He is worth more money than me, but I am more urgent".
 Waller took his blood pressure and immediately called an ambulance.
 Houllier was then transferred by ambulance to the accident and emergency department of Royal Liverpool University Hospital.
 Prompt recognition of the problem and emergency surgery probably saved Houllier's life.